 Visiting the Tower of London takes at least half a day.

 Visitors rates for the Tower of London are:

 |Families #1 |

 2 adults and up to 3 children

 Seniors over 65, young visitors aged 16 to 17, students, people with disabilities

-The entrance to the Tower of London is also included in the London Pass.
-It also gives access to some 80 London attractions, including many of the capital’s most iconic landmarks and activities: The Shard, Westminster Abbey, London Bridge Experience, Windsor Castle, a Thames Cruise, Kensington Palace, the Churchill War Rooms, a day’s hop-on hop-of bus tour…
+which gives you access to over 80 London attractions, including the Shard, Westminster Abbey, the London Bridge Experience, Windsor Castle, a Thames River Cruise, Kensington Palace, Churchill War Rooms, and a hop-on hop-off bus tour.

 👉 Skip the lines: book your tickets and visits in advance!